How to Install Koha Library System on Ubuntu Server 20.04 LTS

 14. Complete the web setup.

 To complete Koha’s web setup, you will need your admin username and password.
-My instance is called demo so my username is koha_demo (if your instance is called library, your username will be koha_library) etc. To get the password, run this command in your terminal (replace demo with your library name):
+My instance is called demo, so my username is koha_demo (if your instance is called library, your username will be koha_library, etc.).
+To get the password, run this command in your terminal (replace demo with your library name):

 sudo koha-passwd demo

-- Open a web browser and go to your staff url (staff.example.com for me).
+Open a web browser and go to your staff URL (staff.example.com for me).
+The web installer will look something like this:

 If you get Error 500 or other errors, try the following: